 The Fault: A Closed Stance

-Many golfers who hook the ball instinctively start aiming their bodies further and in allignment a little bit to the right of the target.
+Many golfers who hook the ball instinctively start aiming their bodies slightly to the right of the target.
 They do this subconsciously to "allow" for the hook, figuring they'll just aim for the right rough and let it swing back to the fairway.
 The problem?
 Aiming your body to the right only encourages an even more severe in-to-out swing path, making the hook worse in the long run.

 The Fix: Square Up Your Alignment

-Get a couple of a pair of alignment rods (or any spare clubs).
-Place one on the ground pointing your feet, and hips and place down on the ground, pointing directly at the at your target.
-Place the second alignment rod on the parallel to the first, indicating so that your feet, and hips, and shoulders are perfectly square to your target should line.
-You always want up to be and on that parallel line.
-This drill forces you to feel what proper, square line is at alignment feels address–it promotes like, and it encourages your club and more a on-plane path. of swing.
+Get a couple of alignment rods (or any spare clubs).
+Place one on the ground pointing directly at your target.
+Place the second alignment rod parallel to the first, indicating that your feet, hips, and shoulders are perfectly square to your target line.
+You always want to be on that parallel line.
+This drill forces you to feel what proper, square alignment feels like, and it encourages a more on-plane swing path.

 Another Setup Culprit: Ball Position

 Playing the ball too far back in your stance (closer to your trail foot) is another common trigger for a hook.
-When the ball is back, your club catches the shot it earlier.
-At on this that point in the swing, the your club is still travelling severely naturally on from the a inside-to-out path, and the face has not had a chance to square up yet, which often leads to it being closed or hooking. making contact with a closed face.
+When the ball is back, your club catches it earlier.
+At that point in the swing, the club is still traveling from the inside-to-out path, and the face has not had a chance to square up yet, leading to it being closed at impact.

 The Fix: Check Your Ball Placement

-- For mid-to-short irons (8-iron, 9-iron, Pitching Wedge): The ball in the absolute in the very center should of be your exactly stance will be just right.
-This should place in the right under the sternum of youre chest.
+- For mid-to-short irons (8-iron, 9-iron, Pitching Wedge): The ball should be placed exactly in the center of your stance, right under the sternum of your chest.

-- For longer irons and hybrids: Move the golf for these clubs, starting around ball about your 7-iron, your a ball position a should club-head’s width be slightly ahead of center. or two forward of middle toward your lead foot.
+- For longer irons and hybrids: Starting around your 7-iron, the ball position should be slightly ahead of center, about a club-head’s width forward toward your lead foot.

-- For your woods driver:and For a the driver, the golf ball ball should be positioned up should be against aligned just with inside your lead foot, inside or specifically of what we the would say is heel the of your logo on your lead polo shirt, with that logo placed over your chest side..
+- For your driver: The ball should be positioned just inside your lead foot, specifically aligned with the logo on your lead polo shirt, placed over your chest.

 If you have corrected your grip and setup but still watch the ball hook across the sky, then it's time to work directly on the swing path itself.
 Often, an overly zealous in-to-out swing comes from a disconnect between your arms and your body.

 Many golfers who struggle with the hook let their arms and hands race ahead while their body stalls in the downswing.
-As the golfer stalls their rotation as they are turning through the torso does ball, not the hands are lead their and arms and hands to compensate, they rapidly turn flip over to close or "roll" through the clubface.
-This results in our hook shot.
+This disconnect causes the arms and hands to flip over, closing the clubface and producing a hook.
 We need to sync them up.

 Drill #1: The Gate Drill

-Let's make a new swing a more path with on-plane, this classic feel for drill that promotes an on-plan an approach to the swing:
+Let's make your swing more on-plane with this classic drill that promotes an on-plane approach to the swing:

-- Place an your object - like ball on the ground a headcover and tee, or an a rolled empty up towel - a water few inches bottle - on the outside of your ball. ground, a few inches *outside* and slightly in front of your golf ball.
+- Place an object like a headcover or a rolled-up towel a few inches outside and slightly in front of your golf ball.

-- Now, place a second headcover a water bottle inside and object a on few inches the *inside* and behind the your golf ball, and now creating a feel what it 's what is known as “a is a gate” for your swing. or a ‘gate’.
+- Now, place a second object a few inches inside and behind the golf ball, creating a "gate" for your swing.

-- Without hitting a golf ball, your practice goal now by making taking slow, with deliberate swings with only one thought in mind: swing the clubhead through the gate without making contact with either object.
-This physical constraint forces your swing to approach a more straightened club path instead of taking its typical severe inward approaching line, it prevents that big in-to-out 'loop' that's causing the start of causing the problem.
+- Practice taking slow, deliberate swings with the goal of swinging the clubhead through the gate without making contact with either object.
+This constraint forces your swing to take a straighter path instead of its typical severe inward line.

 Drill #2: Feel the 'High Finish'